TNA Lockdown (2011)

-The event featured double main event in which Sting defeated Rob Van Dam and Mr. Anderson in a steel cage match to retain the TNA World Heavyweight Championship, and Fortune (James Storm, Robert Roode, Kazarian and Christopher Daniels) defeating Immortal (Ric Flair, Abyss, Bully Ray and Matt Hardy) in a Lethal Lockdown match.
+The event featured double main events in which Sting defeated Rob Van Dam and Mr. Anderson in a steel cage match to retain the TNA World Heavyweight Championship, and Fortune (James Storm, Robert Roode, Kazarian and Christopher Daniels) defeated Immortal (Ric Flair, Abyss, Bully Ray and Matt Hardy) in a Lethal Lockdown match.
 In the other match at the top of the card Jeff Jarrett defeated Kurt Angle in an "Ultra Male Rules" Two out of Three Falls Steel Cage match.

 In October 2017, with the launch of the Global Wrestling Network, the event became available to stream on demand.

 Production

 Background

 The seventh installment to the Lockdown PPV chronology was first announced in a press release on February 10, 2011, with the event being determined to emanate from the US Bank Arena in Cincinnati, Ohio.
 A tradition of the series is that all encounters take place inside a steel cage which will be continued.

 TNA arranged a weekend of festivities as part of the "TNA Lockdown VIP Weekend" featuring interaction with the TNA Superstars and Staff as well as appearances from wrestling legends Ric Flair, Hulk Hogan, Sting and Mick Foley.
 As part of the package, fans got the opportunity to board a RiverBoat Cruise and receive VIP entrance to Lockdown.